 Scholarships can help defray the cost of education.
 Scholarships are aid sources that do not require repayment.
 Some scholarships are merit-based and some are need-based.
 Scholarships can be through the admissions process, specific departments, and externally based.
-Find information on scholarships you can apply for in the database below.
+Find information on scholarships you can apply for in the Scholarship Universe Portal below.

 Veterans Education Benefits

 At RFU we are committed to serving veterans who have served us and our country.
 Our staff and faculty are ready to help you, your spouse, or your dependents as you navigate your Veterans Education Benefits while enrolled at RFU.
 Visit the Eligibility and Applying for Veterans Benefits page to find out more about our offerings and resources.